-Antigoni Gaitana is a Greek opera dramaturg and stage director dedicated to storytelling and connecting with today’s audiences.
+Antigoni Gaitana is a Greek dramaturg, librettist and stage director dedicated to storytelling and connecting with today’s audiences.
 Through the written word, scholarship, creative collaboration, translating and lecturing, she communicates her passion for breathing new life into standard repertoire and encouraging contemporary operatic creation.

-In 2016, Antigoni made her debut as a stage director with the Cantanti Project’s production of Handel’s “Alcina.”
+As a director she expresses her vision conceiving not only the stage action but also the sets and costumes for every production.
+In 2016, Antigoni made her NY debut with the Cantanti Project’s production of Handel’s “Alcina.”
 In 2017, she co-founded the Colla Voce Workshop for young lyric singers and pianists along with the collaborative pianist and vocal coach Christos Marinos.
-Antigoni has served as director and dramaturg for the Greek premiere of Vaughan Williams’s “Riders to the Sea” and the opéra bouffe “L'île de Tulipatan” by Jacques Offenbach which Colla Voce Workshop presented at the 33rd and 34th Summer Festival in Horto, Greece respectively.
+Antigoni has served as director and dramaturg for the Greek premiere of Vaughan Williams’s “Riders to the Sea” and the opéra bouffe “L'île de Tulipatan” by Jacques Offenbach which Colla Voce Workshop presented at the 33rd and 34th Horto Summer Festival in Greece.

 She is active both as a creative writer and as a contributor to art magazines (The Theater Times, Krystallini Faretra).
 Her poems have been set to music by Anna Mouzaki (Hani Nur, Carnegie Hall Lullaby Project and El Sistema Greece, SNFCC 2018), Dimitri Terzakis (2 Lullabies for Syria, 2020) and Panagiotis Theodossiou (Supplication and Response, 2020).